 Law of Independent Assortment

-This law states that the alleles of two more genes get sorted into gametes independent of each other.
+According to the law of independent assortment, the alleles of two more genes get sorted into gametes independent of each other.
 The allele received for one gene does not influence the allele received for another gene.

 Mendel’s experiment always portrayed that the combinations of traits of the progeny are always different from their parental traits.
 Based on this, he formulated the Law of Independent Assortment.